jastice/proptests/props.md

 * co-primeness of reduced input

-### A continuous function on reals: Logistic curve

-A one-argument function on Double.

-Looking at the graph, it seems the following holds:

-* strictly monotonic increasing
-* all values are > -1 and < 1
-* dot-symmetry around 0

-Again, our data type does not quite fit the assumptions from pure math, calculations with very large or small numbers yield slightly unexpected results:

-* strict monotonicity is violated
-* infinity-bounds are reached with regular numbers

-Binary operations on floating point numbers are even more problematic:

-* since results are imprecise
-* addition and multiplication are not properly associative
-* equality is not exact
-* operations are not always reversible
-* in general, a lot of nice math properties are sacrificed for performance and flexibility

-Adjust your types and tests!

 ### A weirdly behaved object with side effecty method

+See the object  `WeirdlyBehavedObject`
 Side effects in general are harder to test, but we can still check some assumptions.

 ### Set operations

+For example: `union`
 Set union has some very similar properties to, say, gcd.

 * associativity
 * commutativity
 * neutral element

 It also has another nice property: idempotence.
 This turns out to be useful for distributed systems, and again, parallelization.

 ## Generators